-Backflow is the reversal of flow of a liquid, gas, or suspended solid into the potable water supply; one way to prevent this unpleasant and unwelcome invasion of contaminants is to install a backflow preventer.
+Backflow is the reversal of the flow of a liquid, gas, or suspended solid into the potable water supply.
+One way to prevent this unpleasant and unwelcome invasion of contaminants is to install a backflow preventer.
 The points where a potable water system connects with a non-potable water system are called cross-connections.
-Clothes washers and dishwashers require these connections, but they must be carefully designed and installed to prevent backflow.
+Washing machines and dishwashers require these connections, but they must be carefully designed and installed to prevent backflow.
 Additionally, to prevent pressurized water from flowing into the public water supply, it is necessary to install a backflow preventer where a fire sprinkler system connects to a water main.

-Back-siphonage occurs when higher pressure fluids, gases, or suspended solids move to an area of lower pressure fluids.
-Need an example to create a more clear picture?
-When you use a straw to drink a beverage, suction reduces the pressure of fluid inside the straw and the liquid moves from the cup, to the straw, and ultimately to your mouth.
-This is indirect cross-connection, when undesirable material is pulled into the system.
+Back-siphonage occurs when higher pressure fluids, gasses, or suspended solids move to an area of lower pressure fluids.
+For example, when you use a straw to drink a beverage, suction reduces the pressure of fluid inside the straw, and the liquid moves from the cup to the straw and ultimately to your mouth.
+When you apply this concept to the drinking water supply system, it is called indirect cross-connection — undesirable material gets pulled into the system.

 Using the same example, back-pressure occurs when you blow air through the straw, causing bubbles to form at the submerged end.
-If natural gas had been forced into a potable water tank instead of air, the gas could be carried to a kitchen faucet.
-This is an direct cross-connection, when undesirable material is pushed into the system.
+If natural gas is forced into a potable water tank instead of air, the gas could be carried to a kitchen faucet.
+This is a direct cross-connection — undesirable material is pushed into the system.